erwinqyf/DB-for-RAG/README.md

 # DB-for-RAG
 Knowledge base for RAG
-This repository is to set all files for RAG in Dify
+This repository is to set all files for RAG in Dify and the notes from it

 ## 2026_04_09 The first good way to manage the file is markdown, where:
 - each bilingual segment is divided by /n/n.